Sungjuwu/sungjuwu.github.io/index.md

 menuorder: 1
 ---

 **Hi!
 Welcome to my website.
-I will be on the job market in 2023-2024 and available for interviews.**
+I will be on the job market in 2023-2024.**

 I am a PhD Candidate in Economics at Duke University.
 My research interests include international trade, development, and political economy.